Renovation 101: Giving Property a Fresh New Look

 • Demolition – Removing old items, materials, wall coverings, or walls inside your home is the first step of a remodel.
 It will open up and clear the space for renovations and upgrades.

-• General Contractor – The person in charge of the day-to-day work on the remodeling project is usually licensed, bonded, and insured.
-In case of questions or concerns, you should contact this person.
+• General Contractor – The person in charge of the day-to-day work on the renovation project is usually licensed, bonded, and insured.

 • Gut a Room – Remove everything from a room, including the walls.
 The framing, subfloor, and what’s inside the walls are left.

 • HVAC – An acronym stands for Heating, Ventilation, and Air Conditioning.
-An HVAC contractor is responsible for ensuring these systems work properly to heat, cool, and ventilate your home.
+An HVAC contractor helps ensure these systems work properly to heat, cool, and ventilate the property.

 • Mechanicals – The systems inside the walls and ceilings, such as electrical, plumbing, and HVAC, are essential for powering the home.